 The focus is on helping youth understand and own their individual faith beliefs.
 We share about the value of making good choices and how Jesus influences our life.
 Our emphasis is on sharing all things with Christ, whether that be trials or celebrations.

 Faith Formation is the cornerstone of our middle school ministry with from 60-90 youth and adults attending each week.
 Throughout the year students will have opportunities for mission work and service--in the community and beyond, including mission trips during winter school break and during the summer.

-8th Graders who wish, meet separately with the pastors on the 2nd Wednesday of each month for Confirmation.
+8th Graders who wish, meet separately with the pastors two Sunday evenings a month for Confirmation.
 Confirmation provides the opportunity to discover how their call to be followers of Jesus Christ can be lived out as United Methodist Christians in the church and the world.

 Confirmation (8th Grade)

 1st & 3rd Sundays September through April.

 Confirmation is for youth in 8th-12th Grade.
 Confirmation provides the opportunity for youth to discover how their call to be followers of Jesus Christ can be lived out as United Methodist Christians in the church and the world.

 Confirmation meets on the 1st and 3rd Sundays during the school-year.
 Participants attend Faith Formation on the other Wednesdays.